alifradi/Dynamic-Pricing-app/README.md

 \text{rank\_factor} = \frac{1}{\text{rank}}
 ```

-This value is used as the “ground truth” probability for simulating clicks in the bandit simulation.
+This value is used as the "ground truth" probability for simulating clicks in the bandit simulation.

 # probability_of_conversion